LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/setup.rst

 .. admonition:: Note

-   Visual Studio is not the same application as the text editor called Visual Studio Code.
+   Visual Studio IDE is not the same application as the text editor called Visual Studio Code.
    If you already have VS Code installed on your machine, you will still need to install and configure Visual Studio.